HNY96/latexy/data/index.md

 As we mentioned above, decentralized applications emerged in large numbers, most of them are associated with gambling.
 The currency inflow stimulates attackers’ attack desire.
 Apart from this, *Solidity*, a totally new language implemented by Ethereum’s team, is not mature enough to improve performance in security.
 Various types of vulnerability appeared and are exploited by attackers, according to the table 1, attackers grab profits from them.

 *the following information should be inserted into a table as the following head: time, event name, loss amount, description.
 And these attacks all target to smart contract not the Ethereum itself*
-1. 2016-7-20, DAO fork, 3.6m ETH(more than$60m), recursive call and fallback function calls malicious code
-2. 2018-04-22, BEC be attacked, more than $900m, ERC-20’s BatchOverflow
-3. 2018-04-24, SMT be attacked, more than $140m, ERC-20’s ProxyOverflow
-4. 2018-04-28, , not clear, transferFlaw
-5. 2018-05-03, , not clear, ownerAnyone
-6. 2018-05-10, , not clear, multiOverflow
-7. 2018-05-18, , not clear, burnOverflow
-8. 2018-05-21, , not clear, ceoAnyone (constructor could be called arbitrarily)
-9. 2018-05-23, EDU be attacked, not clear, allowed function not validate the recipient
-10. 2018-06-08, not compatible to ERC-20 standard, not clear,
-11. 2018-06-22, MORPH be attacked, 430 ETH($200k), Owned contract and its constructor are inconsistent
-12. 2018-07-11, fake deposit, not clear, some exchanges modify account’s balance according to the return value
-13. 2018-08-14, unSafeMath, not clear, not use assert but return false or true may lead to the SafeMath module failure
-14. 2018-08-22, Fomo3D congestion attack, 10,469 ETH($3 m), use high gas value to congest others normal transaction
-15. 2018-10-06, SpankChain be attacked, 165 ETH($30k), reentrency